 Reporting a repair

-We are changing the way we carry out our repairs to observe Government guidelines on social distancing.
+We have changed the way we carry out our repairs to observe Government guidelines on social distancing.
 View a short animation on our YouTube channel explaining what we are doing.

 We have also produced some 'do it yourself' repair videos to help you fix some common problems yourself.